temene/tem/README.md

 # tem
-Simple Texpattern CMS theme to interlink multiple-user content (articles) through key words, related articles, categories, the search function, and links to author pages listing authors' articles.
+Simple Texpattern CMS [Textpattern CMS](https://textpattern.com/) theme to interlink multiple-user content (articles) through key words, related articles, categories, the search function, and links to author pages listing authors' articles.
 Designed to promote collaborative, project-based relational learning but could be used for IndieWeb selfdogfooding purposes.
 Sample images in the wiki.
-Thanks to the Textpattern forum for help.

-## Textpattern tem theme
+This very simple theme was built on the Textpattern Zero (empty) install.

-This theme is built fpr the Textpattern CMS [Textpattern CMS](https://textpattern.com/).
-It is a very simple theme built on the Textpattern Zero (empty) install, designed to promote collaborative, project-based relational learning but could be used for other purposes.
-It seeks to interlink user content (articles) through key words, related articles, categories, the search function, and links to author pages listing an author's articles.
 The homepage displays the titles of, excerpts from, and links to important content.
-Important content could include a mission statement and any important, more permanent, messages and is followed by feature articles that can be changed as needed.
+Important content could include a mission statement and any more permanent messages.
+This section is followed by feature articles that can be changed as needed.
 The category list and search bar are always visible on all pages.
 Where posts in a category/search result exceed the article limit, a "previous" and "next" page option appears.
 It is also possible to use the search bar to do a rudimentary search not only of site content but author content providing the author name appears in the text of at least one post.
 As simple as it is, it was built through the help of the Textpattern Forum.

-### Features
+## Features

 1. Beginner friendly - the theme could also be used as a simple illustration of a readymade textpattern site for non-programmers who are interested in tailor making their own simple sites.
 This could be of use in IndieWeb selfdogfooding.
 2. Anti-bloat.
 Style inspiration taken from bettermotherfuckingwebsite.com.